-The bald eagle is located in North America.
+The bald eagle lives in North America and Canada.
 Bald eagles prefer to live in forests that are near lakes, rivers, reservoirs, coasts, and marshes.
 Many also live near fish processing plants, city dumps, and other areas where they can easily find food.
 Back in the 1950s, this raptor and symbol of America began to drastically decline due to the use of the chemical DDT (dichloro-diphenyl-trichloroethane).
 After many years of massive conservation efforts by the United States government, the bald eagle successfully regained its population and can continue its part as the national bird of the United States.
 These raptors are now listed as Least Concern by the IUCN.

 First the Stats…